Kron Reduction and Effective Resistance of Directed Graphs: Effective resistance of directed graphs

-\begin{remark} It can be proved that the effective resistance is equivalent to the length of the shortest path when the graph is undirected and acyclic.
-Unfortunately, this property does not hold anymore in our generalization.
-Consider 3-node graphs shown in Fig. \ref{fig: not_length}.
-For the undirected graphs $G_1$ and $G_2$, we can compute that $R_{G_i}(1, 3) = R_{G_i}(3, 1) = 3$ $(i = 1,2)$.
-However, for the directed graphs $\G_1$ and $\G_2$, $R_{\G_i}(1, 3) = i$ and $R_{\G_i}(3, 1) = \infty$ $(i = 1, 2)$. \end{remark}
+\begin{remark} It can be proven that the effective resistance is equivalent to the length of the shortest path when the graph is undirected, unweighted and acyclic.
+Unfortunately, this property does not hold in our generalization.
+Consider 3-node graphs, as shown in Fig. \ref{fig: not_length}.
+For undirected graph $G$, we can compute that $R_{G}(1, 3) = R_{G}(3, 1) = 2$.
+However, for directed graph $\G$, $R_{\G}(1, 3) = 1 \neq 2$ and $R_{\G}(3, 1) = \infty \neq 2$. \end{remark}

-We can interpret the effective conductance probabilistically.
-The following lemma is a generalization of the undirected case in \cite{doyle1984random} to directed graphs. \begin{lemma} Let $\G = ([n], \E, \A)$ be a directed graph and $\{a, b\} \subset [n]$ be a reachable subset.
-Suppose $\mathcal{D}_{i i} > 0$ for all $i \in [n]$ and consider a Markov chain $X$ with the probability transition matrix $P = \mathcal{D}^{-1}\A$ on $[n]$.
-The following statements hold: \begin{enumerate} \item Let $P_{\mathrm{esc}}(a, b)$ be the probability, starting at $a$, that the walk reaches $b$ before returning to $a$.
+We can interpret the effective conductance probabilistically, as shown in the following theorem, which is a generalization of the undirected case in \cite{doyle1984random} applied to a directed graph. \begin{theorem} Let $\G = ([n], \E, \A)$ be a directed graph and $\{a, b\} \subset [n]$ be a reachable subset.
+Suppose $\mathcal{D}_{i i} > 0$ for all $i \in [n]$, and consider a Markov chain $X$ with the probability transition matrix $P = \mathcal{D}^{-1}\A$ on $[n]$.
+The following statements hold. \begin{enumerate} \item Let $P_{\mathrm{esc}}(a, b)$ be the probability, starting at $a$, that the walk reaches $b$ before returning to $a$.
 Then,